mesmotronic/cordova-plugin-fullscreen/README.md

 Plugin for Cordova (or PhoneGap) 3.0+ to enable true full screen on Android, ported from our popular [ANE for Adobe AIR](https://github.com/mesmotronic/air-fullscreen-ane).

+Released under BSD license; see LICENSE for details.

 How does it work?
 -----------------